 When to Spay or Neuter Your Pet

-While the traditional age for neutering is six to nine months, puppies as young as eight weeks old can be neutered as long as they’re healthy.
+For dogs: While the traditional age for neutering is six to nine months, puppies as young as eight weeks old can be neutered as long as they’re healthy.
 Dogs can be neutered as adults as well, although there’s a slightly higher risk of post-operative complications in older dogs, dogs that are overweight or dogs that have health problems.

-It is generally considered safe for kittens as young as eight weeks old to be spayed or neutered.
+For cats: It is generally considered safe for kittens as young as eight weeks old to be spayed or neutered.
 In animal shelters, surgery is often performed at this time so that kittens can be sterilized prior to adoption.
 In an effort to avoid the start of urine spraying and eliminate the chance for pregnancy, it’s advisable to schedule the surgery before your own cat reaches five months of age.
 It’s possible to spay a female cat while she’s in heat.

 Talk to your veterinarian to determine the best time to spay or neuter your pet.